The Eclipsed Sanctum

 Exploration = Reward

-The player should always be encouraged to explore, and should not be restricted to do so.
+The player should always be encouraged to explore, and should not be restricted from doing so.
 Exploring should be rewarded.

 Haunted Environment